hermonochy/QuizMaster/README.md

 ### Updating QuizMaster

 QuizMaster is constantly worked on and your copy can quickly become outdated.
 To update it, simply run `./update.sh` for Linux or `update.bat` for Windows.
-It is always a good idea to run the setup files after updating in case a module requirement or other is changed.
+For windows users, it is always a good idea to run the setup files after updating, in case a module requirement or other is changed.
+The Linux script does this automatically.

 ### Running QuizMaster